deividfoggi/graph-change-notifications/README.md

 5. **Set environment variables in the app service:**

     1. Go to Azure Portal, open the resource group with name graphchangetracking-<uniqueid>-rg
-    2. Open the Event Hub namespace and copy the xyz value in the Overview page
+    2. Open the Event Hub namespace and copy the hostname value in the Overview page

 ## Running the Project